pardahlman/RawRabbit/README.md

   .AddTransient<IChannelFactory, ChannelFactory>()
 );
 ```
-`RawRabbit` uses the `Microsoft.Framework.DependencyInjection` for dependecy injection, which all the major IoC framework uses.
+`RawRabbit` uses the `Microsoft.Extensions.DependencyInjection` for dependecy injection, which all the major IoC framework uses.
 It is therefor super-easy to register and resolve your favorite flavour of the bus client by calling `AddRawRabbit()` on you `IServiceCollection`.
 ```csharp
 public void ConfigureServices(IServiceCollection services) {